Piotruss37/Piotruss37/README.md

 <h2 align="left">Hi 👋!
-My name is Piotrek and I'm a freelancer from Poland.
+My name is Piotrek, I'm a freelancer from Poland.
 I'm currently looking for a job or internship as a Junior Front-End Developer.</h2>

 ###